phunehehe/brackets/README.md

 # brackets

-"Structured text" as in, like JSON.
+`brackets` is a generic pretty printer for structured text, like JSON.
 Of course for JSON you can use the legendary [`jq`](https://stedolan.github.io/jq/), but what about things that are not really JSON?
 Use `brackets` :)

 ```
 $ cat /nix/store/zzxgnl7n65dni529bcz5jnyfvb6l36iy-coreutils-8.23.drv